isomerpages/moe-marsilingpri/_about-us/School Achievements/School Awards.md

 recycling drives, student-led advocacy, and hands-on green practices, our students gained deeper environmental ownership, strengthened class cohesion, and made a tangible, positive impact on our school community.</p>
+<h4><strong>Outstanding School Partner Award (Gold) for 2024 and 2025</strong></h4>
+<p>Marsiling Primary School is honoured to receive the Gold Award for the
+North West Outstanding School Partner Award, presented by the North West Community Development Council (CDC), for two consecutive years, 2024 and 2025.
+This recognition celebrates the school's outstanding efforts, strong commitment, and significant contributions towards serving and uplifting the North West community.
+The award reflects the dedication of our students, staff, and school community in actively participating in meaningful community initiatives and fostering a spirit of care, service, and active citizenship.</p>
 <h4><strong>Lee Hsien Loong Award for Innovation in Uplifting Students (LHL AIUS) 2024</strong></h4>
 <p></p>
 <div class="isomer-image-wrapper">